MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 ## Different types of targets in Azure Quantum

-Azure Quantum is a platform that offers different quantum solutions such as different hardware devices and different quantum simulators.
+Azure Quantum is a platform that offers different quantum solutions such as different hardware devices and different quantum simulators and resource estimators.
 For the moment, each of these devices has its own limitations and requirements for the programs to run.
 The Quantum Development Kit and Azure Quantum take care of everything in the background so that your Q# code can run seamlessly on all targets of Azure Quantum.

 However, quantum computers are still devices under development and not all of them have yet the ability to run every Q# code.
 So you will need to keep some